 François Spoerry was of Protestant origin, but the environment of the South of the France was and remains rather Catholic.
 Therefore, he had this idea of an ecumenical Church where accommodating everyone was possible.

 The French were increasingly flocking towards the seaside for their holidays and the Côte d'Azur became highly urbanized, there were even concrete home in some places.
 François Spoerry rather wanted the contrary.
-He wanted tourists to spend holidays in Port Grimaud, in a preserved village, A typically provincial atmosphere.
+He wanted tourists to spend holidays in Port Grimaud, in a protected village, A typically provincial atmosphere.
 He called it “L’architecture douce” It is an interesting choice of words that evoke the idea of doing something that integrates delicately and sensitively in what makes the character of a region.
-For example, to build provincial in the province, Lebanese the Lebanon...
+For example, to build provencal in Provence, Lebanese in Lebanon...

 It is a very beautiful symbol because it is precisely the idea of integration at work here.Integration of the Earth and classic marinas is just the opposite.
 A marina, it is a dock for boats.
 You have buildings on one side, parked cars outside and docking for boats on the other.
 In other words, it comes to zoning.
 While here, everything is nested.
 You have everything at the same time.
 You have the boat, home, pedestrians and trees which are rightly at the height of the architecture.